x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/sharing/organization-relationships/modify-an-organization-relationship.md

 6. Click **save** to update the organization relationship.

-### Use the Exchange Management Shell to modify the organization relationship
+### Use Exchange Online PowerShell to modify the organization relationship
 <a name="BKMK_Shell"> </a>

 - This example adds the domain name service.contoso.com to the organization relationship Contoso.